 The Babayagas' HouseDe Visu/ShutterstockLiving with roommates is required for college co-eds, yet as we get older living alone is seen as a sign of success and independence.
 But is it, really?
 One of the biggest risks to health as people age is loneliness, as it increases the risk of many health issues including mental illness, dementia, injury, and heart disease among others.
 So instead of encouraging older adults to live alone, an innovative group of French women decided to encourage independence and community by building their own type of "dorms" called the Babayagas' House.
 "To live long is a good thing but to age well is better," says 85-year-old Thérèse Clerc of her brainchild.
 "Growing old is not an illness.
 We want to change the way people see old age and that means learning to live differently."
+These other science backed tips will also help you from feeling lonely.

 The Buddy BenchNikolay Dimitrov-ecobo/ShutterstockIt's not just elders that find themselves feeling lonely; young children often find themselves feeling like they're on the outside looking in.
 But one lowly piece of furniture is providing elementary schools with a simple and creative approach to solving this age-old problem.
 The "buddy bench" was designed by a creative first grader who was worried about making friends after a big move.
 "Any student who is feeling lonely can go sit on the bench as a signal that they'd like a friend to play with," explains Charlae Callejas, LCSW, a social worker at Meiklejohn Elementary.
 She says the Colorado school that has seen great results from the bench.
 "All the kids have been told that if they see someone on the buddy bench to go over and invite them to play—and they really do!" she adds.
 "There is a boy in my class who has autism and sometimes has a hard time making friends," says Lorraine, a first grader at Meiklejohn.
 "So when I saw him sit on the buddy bench I sat next to him and asked if he wanted to play.
 Now he is our friend and plays house with us every day."
 Sometimes the simplest solutions are the best—now if only there were buddy benches for adults!
 Feeling lonely yourself?
 Here are 17 little ways to connect with others.